tinkercademy/swift-slides/codingclub/b/quiz_beginner.md

 ---vertical---

-## Lets create questionNumber variable
+## Let’s create questionNumber variable

 - Create a `questionNumber` variable to keep track of the current question.
 - In programming, we start counting from 0.